-A significance level α corresponds to a certain value of the test statistic, say t{α} , represented by the orange line in the picture of a sampling distribution below (the picture illustrates a hypothesis test with alternate hypothesis " $\mu > 0$ ").
+A significance level α corresponds to a certain value of the test statistic, say t{α} , with area under the curve to the right of t{α} equal to α .

+t{α} is represented by the orange line in the picture of a sampling distribution below (the picture illustrates a hypothesis test with alternate hypothesis " $\mu > 0$ "),

-- Since the shaded area indicated by the arrow is the p-value corresponding to t_α, that p-value (shaded area) is α. - To have p-value less than α, a t-value for this test must be to the right of t_a. - So the probability of rejecting the null hypothesis when it is true is the probability that $t > t{\alpha}$, which we have seen is α . - In other words, the probability of Type I error is a. - Rephrasing using the definition of Type I error: The significance level α is the probability of making the wrong decision when the null hypothesis is true.
+- Since the shaded area indicated by the arrow is the p-value corresponding to t_α, that p-value (shaded area) is α. - To have p-value less than α , a t-value for this test must be to the right of t{α} . - So the probability of rejecting the null hypothesis when it's true is the probability that $t > t{\alpha}$, which we have seen is α . - In other words, the probability of Type I error is α . - Rephrasing using the definition of Type I error: The significance level α is the probability of making the wrong decision when the null hypothesis is true.